 - Focus Groups and Surveys: Survey members of your target audience to see what they think about your brand.
 If you do this regularly — or at least before and after campaigns — you can see how your marketing is affecting your brand’s reputation

 Here’s where the dollars start coming in.
-And though the goal of almost any marketing campaign is to bring in revenue eventually — e.g. changing brand reputation will hopefully drive long term customers — some influencer campaigns can be measured directly by sales.
+And though the goal of almost any marketing campaign is to bring in revenue eventually — e.g. changing brand reputation will hopefully drive long-term customers — some influencer marketing campaign ROI can be measured directly by sales.

 - Revenue: Revenue is the amount of money generated by sales in this campaign

 - Unit Sales: According to Linqia, 46% of influencer campaigns are measured by product sales.
 With this figure, you’re often looking at the number of units sold directly from a campaign

 - ROAS: Return On Ad Spend (ROAS) is a great way to ensure your campaigns are profitable.
 The calculation for ROAS is: ROAS = (Revenue derived from ad source)/(Cost of ad source).
 For example, if you spent $1,000 sponsoring an influencer post and generated $5,000 in sales your ROAS would be 500%

 Hubspot describes a lead as: “a person who has indicated an interest in your company's product or service in some way, shape, or form.”

 And with influencer campaigns aimed at lead generation, you’re looking to capture data from people interested in your business.
 Often this will be an email address.